mvvalt/Rendering-Framework-Skeletons/README.md

 Display a pixel buffer on the screen using StretchDIBits().

 ## win32_legacy_opengl.cpp
 I only want to display pixels on the screen, so opengl version 1.1 is (almost) good enough.
-I also load the wglSwapInterval extension because we really don't want vsync when we benchmark our rendering.
+I also load the wglSwapInterval() function to toggle vsync.

 ## win32_opengl.cpp
 This uses glad to create a modern opengl window.